Iceberg becomes important once a data lake stops being just a pile of files and starts needing tables, snapshots, and database-like discipline.

 - Spark/Flink/Trino/Impala/Hive read the same table using the same metadata format.

-Tableflow and streaming circuit
+Tableflow and streaming pipeline

 - Kafka topics are automatically materialized into Iceberg tables for near real-time analytics.